Culture Influences Website Design and Optimisation:

 6 Design and Culture Implications for Optimisation:

 Websites that use identical content and colours across all countries and cultures are at a major disadvantage because of the impact diversity of values, norms and other differences have on how we interpret the world.
-Here are the key takeaways for optimizing a global website by aligning design and culture:
+Here are the key takeaways for optimising a global website by aligning design and culture: